-Harriet Orbell (now studying music at University of York)
+Harriet Orbell (Studied music at University of York)

 I’m Harriet, and I’m currently on a Gap Year working at DP World London Gateway in-between travelling, having finished my A-Levels at Colchester Royal Grammar School in May 2013.
 During my school life I was involved in a variety of choirs and school productions, from student-produced musicals to Rock ‘n’ Pop choirs, and Colchester Chamber Choir has provided me with the opportunity to continue singing this year before I begin my Music degree at York in September.
 My Mum has sung with the choir for a number of years, so this was the main way I knew about the choir, although a few of my school friends also sing with the group.
 I enjoy the challenge the choir presents me with; the sight-reading can at times be a bit of a test, but this has definitely improved over the time I have been in the choir and I feel I am now a more confident sight-reader.
 Our wide variety of repertoire means I have a better knowledge of choral music now, which will help me in my degree.
 I really enjoy singing with the choir, and the numerous concerts we do makes it even more worthwhile.

-Joe Cowie (now studying music at University of Cambridge)
+Joe Cowie (now studying for a Masters at the Royal Academy of Music following a degree in music from University of Cambridge)

 When I was 11, I sang the part of the Shepherd Boy in a touring production of Tosca.
 Mike, our musical director, helped me prepare the part; I can still remember the correct Italian pronunciation!